-Total eligible own funds as at December 31, 2017 (EUR 8,983 million) decreased by EUR 920 million compared to the balance as at December 31, 2016 (EUR 9,904 million).
-The main changes in the composition of own funds during 2017 relate to a lower net income for the year (EUR 612 million) and reductions in the revaluation reserves (EUR 298 million).
-The main reason for the lower net income for 2017 was no dividends being received from SCOR SE's two key subsidiaries compared with the dividends that were received in 2016.
-The reduction in the revaluation reserves is mainly due to the changes in the values of SCOR SE's participations, the key drivers of which are the exceptional series of large natural catastrophes which occurred during the second half of the year and the changes in best estimate liabilities.
+Total Eligible Own Funds as at December 31, 2018 (EUR 8,856 million) decreased by EUR 128 million compared to the balance as at December 31, 2017 (EUR 8,983 million).
+The main changes in the composition of own funds during 2018 relate to a higher net income for the year (EUR 517 million) offset by the reductions in the revaluation reserves (EUR 580 million), and the increase in treasury shares (EUR 163 million) following the completion of the share buy-back program over 2018.
+The increase of the net income of the year compared to last year relates mainly to internal dividends received from affiliates compared to no dividend received in 2017.
+The reduction in the revaluation reserves is mainly due to the changes in the values of SCOR SE's participations, the key drivers of which are the dividends from affiliates distributed to SCOR SE, and the negative asset revaluation reserve movements, partially offset by an increase in SII adjustments.